 A major issue was the distribution of mean RTs for HITs during the MemTrax CRT paradigm.
-Only mean RTs for HITs between 0.5 and 2 s were considered for this analysis.
-The distribution of those RTs shows a clear inverted-U-shaped pattern skewed to the right, and the median RT was 0.89 s (Figure 6).
-Only 63 subjects had RTs for HITs between 0.500 and 0.510 s, six individuals at each millisecond interval, while more than 600 subjects had RTs at each millisecond interval between 0.8 and 0.9 s, a total of 68,550 (24%).
-The RT cumulative distribution (RTCD) also shows the relationship between RTs and number of tests (Figure 7A).
-For 2 standard deviation limits, 2.2% of the population had RTs faster than 0.647 s while another 2.2% of the population was slower than 1.4 s.
-Only 1% of the participants had RTs faster than 0.62 s, and the increase of false alarms for subjects responding in this range (see below) suggests that they were sacrificing accuracy for speed.
-Only 1% of subjects responded slower than 1.57 s (Figure 7B), and these subjects also generally had lower correct response percentages and fewer HITs (see below).
-The fast responders were the only participants who appeared to manifest a speed-accuracy tradeoff.
+Only mean RTs for HITs between 0.5 sec. to 2 sec. were considered for this analysis.
+The distribution of those RTs shows a clear inverted-U-shaped pattern skewed to the right, and the median response time was 0.89 sec.
+(Figure 6).
+Only 63 subjects had RTs for HITs between 0.500 and 0.510 seconds, 6 individuals at each millisecond interval, while more than 600 subjects had RTs at each millisecond interval between 0.8 and 0.9 seconds, a total of 68,550 (24%).
+The RT cumulative distribution (RTCD) also shows the relationship between response times and number of tests (Figure 7a).
+For 2 standard deviation limits, 2.2% of the population had response times faster than 0.647 seconds while another 2.2% of the population was slower than 1.4 seconds.
+Only 1% of the participants had RTs faster than 0.62 seconds, and the increase of false alarms for subjects responding in this range (see below) suggests that they were sacrificing accuracy for speed.
+Only 1% of subjects responded slower than 1.57 seconds (Figure 7b), and these subjects also generally had lower correct response percentages and fewer HITs (see below).
+The fast responders were the only participants who appeared to manifest a "speed-accuracy trade-off".

-The sharp rising slope of fast RTs between 0.5 and 0.7 s, the rounded peak between 0.7 and 1 s, and the prolonged tail of slow RTs beyond 1.2 s (Figure 6) showed the skew of the RTCD in this data.
-Therefore, the basis of this RTCD optimal, but all averages are above 25 except for 100% correct.
-Less than 37 correct is associated with an increasing number of responses skew was considered for development of an explanatory mathematical model.
+The sharp rising slope of fast RTs between 0.5 to 0.7 seconds, the rounded peak between 0.7 and 1 second, and the prolonged tail of slow RTs beyond 1.2 seconds (Figure 6) showed the skew of the RTCD in this data.
+Therefore, the basis of this RTCD skew was considered for development of an explanatory mathematical model.
 Most equations have difficulty accounting for the sharp drop of the fast RTs and the prolongation of the slowed RTs.
 Consistent with the limited capacity of the activated neurophysiological mechanisms required for efficient engagement of the information processing sequence (Broadbent, 1965), the RTCD must reflect the time needed for information processing to occur in the neural substrates supporting resources in the visual modality.
 Certain elements relate to STM, and others involve processes in WM, while the slow decline reflects the lack of such resources for processes directed by operations in WM.
-A variety of mathematical models have been invoked to explain the skewed distribution seen in RTs.
-However, these models use at least three parameters to describe the skew distribution.
-For example, the ex-Gaussian distribution uses two Gaussian parameters and an exponential parameter (Dawson, 1988).
+A variety of mathematical models have been invoked to explain the skewed distribution seen in response times.
+However, these models use at least 3 parameters to describe the skew distribution.
+For example, the ex-Gaussian distribution uses two Gaussian parameters and an exponential parameter ((Dawson, 1988).